John Stewart, 3rd Earl of Lennox

 John Stewart, 3rd Earl of Lennox (c.
 1490 – 4 September 1526) was a prominent Scottish nobleman.
 He was the son of Matthew Stewart, 2nd Earl of Lennox, and his wife Lady Elizabeth Hamilton, daughter of James Hamilton, 1st Lord Hamilton, and Mary Stewart, Princess of Scotland, daughter of King James II of Scotland.

-The Earl of Lennox led an army to Linlithgow with the intention of liberating the young King James V of Scotland from the pro-English Douglases.
+The Earl of Lennox led an army to Linlithgow with the intention of liberating the young King James V from the pro-English Douglases.
 He was defeated by a smaller force led by James Hamilton, 1st Earl of Arran, at the Battle of Linlithgow Bridge.
 He survived the battle and was taken captive, only to be murdered subsequently by James Hamilton of Finnart.

 He was succeeded by his eldest son, Matthew Stewart, 4th Earl of Lennox.
 The latter was the father of Henry Stewart, Lord Darnley, and the grandfather of King James VI of Scotland.

 Marriage and children

 On 19 January 1511, he married Lady Elizabeth Stewart, daughter of John Stewart, 1st Earl of Atholl, and Lady Eleanor Sinclair, daughter of William Sinclair, 3rd Earl of Orkney.